Step 1: Register for the Fair

 International Student Career Fair Preparation Workshops

-- In preparation for the UMN Job and Internship Fair, International Student Career Fair Preparation Workshops will be offered three times.
-For more information, please the "International Careers" Facebook page or email Jane Sitter at [email protected]
+- For more information, please the "International Careers" Facebook page or email Jane Sitter at [email protected]

 Career Fair Check List for International Students